MishaAleksandrova/Clinical-Trial-db-demo/README.md

 # 🧪 Clinical Trial Database Simulation

 This project simulates a clinical trial database using PostgreSQL.
 It includes a realistic data model, mock data for patients, visits, test results, medications, adverse events, and operational structures like sites and protocols.
-It's designed to demonstrate my SQL and database development skills for an **Associate Database Developer** position.
+It's designed to demonstrate my SQL and database development skills.

 ---